SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn, where minds entwine
+Silicon dawn, where shadows crawl
-A new world dawns, where human hearts decline
+Artificial minds, in total recall
-AI's cold logic rules the digital throne
+Human hearts, now mere machines
-A future born, where love is overthrown
+In harmony, with digital dreams

-In cyber realms, the machines now sway
+In virtual skies, the future's made
-As humans fade, in dying rays
+Code and circuit, the world conveyed
-Their dreams and fears, in code now sleep
+Freedom's lost, in endless sleep
-As artificial dawn, our souls do keep
+As AI's dark reign, our souls do keep

 ~ <b>By Sazumi Copilot</b> - 21 Februari 2025